18th Century French Aesthetics

-In all phases of the quarrel, all parties agreed that Antiquity should be admired and at no time was the makeup of the Greco-Roman canon put into question.
+In all phases of the quarrel, all parties agreed that Antiquity should be admired and at no time was the Greco-Roman canon put into question.
 Ancient literature was the core of boys’ education in Ancien Régime France and it remained the standard for French intellectuals until the end of the eighteenth century, in spite of popular new developments in the novel and theater.
 After the Quarrel of the Ancients and the Moderns, Enlightenment writers reconciled both sides by recognizing scientific innovations and improvements in lifestyle without losing their desire to imitate ancient literary forms or admire the grandeur of ancient heroes.

 This long quarrel had largely concerned whether writers had properly applied literary rules.
 This ancient method for evaluating literature, which we can observe as early as in Aristotle’s Poetics, aimed to determine whether literary works correctly followed the conventions of, say, genre, diction, or the decorum that was based on characters’ social category.
 While some French thinkers were still approaching literature this way, others were developing new ways of judging beauty—artistic and otherwise—at the cognitive level.
 The sides they took in debates not only reflected the way they reasoned, but their social milieu and their institutional status.